[06:07] About John Schott

 Ben: Hey, I wanna interrupt today’s show to talk about Omax3.
 I just gotta say it like that coz it has a cool name.
 They have this stuff called Omax3 Ultra Pure, it’s the purest omega-3 supplement on the market, period.
 It’s got nearly 94% high quality omega-3 fatty acids and the best part is they have zero fish burps.
 They even have this cool thing they do called the freezer test challenge, if you freeze it compared to any other omega-3 supplement which will get cloudy, which shows that it’s all filler, the Omax3 soft gel remains totally clear.
 It’s that pure.
 You’ve probably never seen an omega-3 fish oil that does this good a job at doing things like alleviating joint pain and muscle soreness.
 It comes with a 60-day money back guarantee, and you can try it at tryomax.com/ben.
 When you do that, you get a box of Omax Ultra Pure for free, so that’s tryomax.com/ben, you get a free box of Omax.
 Some terms and conditions apply as usual, but you can get it at tryomax.com/ben.

 This podcast is also brought to you by some of my favorite stuff for getting a nice little organic healthy sip of golden milk at the end of the day.
 So they’ve taken golden milk, which you can buy at any coffee shop that rhymes with, let’s say, Harbucks, and it’s turmeric but it’s got a bunch of cane sugar and nasty fillers in there and acrylamides and all sorts of chemicals.
 What they’ve done over at this company called Organifi is they’ve made a gold juice, that’s like the golden milk drink, and they’ve put the anti-inflammatory spice turmeric in it, which has over 8000 published studies and articles that show it’s health benefits.
 But then they combine that with smooth coconut milk, cinnamon, ginger, lemon balm, and two different mushrooms including reishi to give you this warm, relaxing beverage.
 So it’s perfect at night for sipping to reduce stress and get sound sleep, just a cool night cap at the end of the day.
 You can do a lot with it too, you can make smoothies with it and all sorts of stuff.
-It’s called Organifi Gold, you get a 20% discount on that and any other Organifi product if you go to organifi.com and use 20% discount code GREENFIELD.
-That’s organifi.com, spelled with an “I” and use 20% code GREENFIELD.
+It’s called Organifi Gold, you get a 20% discount on that and any other Organifi product if you go to BenGreenfieldFitness.com/Organifi and use the 20% discount code mentioned there.
+That’s BenGreenfieldFitness.com/Organifi, spelled with an “I” and use the 20% code mentioned there.

 Ben: Now one of the things that I noticed, John, I think this was the second time I hung out with you, you gave me a shot before we ate.
 It was this shilajit stuff that you already brought up.
 Is shilajit